 The Ugly: I Wanna Marry "Harry"

-Earlier this Summer, Fox may have thought that it could cash in on America's love for both the young royals and dating reality shows, but its fake Prince Harry project turned out to be offensive to not only the royal family but Americans as a whole.
+Fox may have thought that it could cash in on America's love for both the young royals and dating reality shows in 2014, but its fake Prince Harry project turned out to be offensive to not only the royal family but Americans as a whole.
 Surely not even the most oblivious American would believe that the fourth in line for the throne would seek his future wife on a Bachelor-style TV show?
 Sadly, the show's so-ridiculous-it's-hilarious plotline didn't even woo viewers in a guilty pleasure kind of way, and the project was cancelled after only a few episodes.

 The Ugly: William & Kate